 Many schools have peanut butter bans because of life threatening allergies.
 In fact, the Food Allergy Research and Education organization reports that about 2 kids in every classroom have an allergy to one or more foods.

 Sunflower seed butter is an allergen friendly alternative to peanut butter and tree nuts.
 It is nutrient dense with plenty of protein and good fats.
 Plus, it is just as tasty on sandwiches as peanut butter, which helped my kids out when they were in elementary school.

 I actually developed my sugar free sunflower butter recipe so that my kids could keep bringing a version of peanut butter and jelly sandwiches to school.
 I’d make a big batch of sunflower butter and low carb bread at the beginning of the week so I could make them sunflower butter and jelly sandwiches all week long.

 Is Sunflower Seed Butter Healthy for Low Carb Keto Diets?

 Sunflower seed butter is high in fat and protein making it a healthy addition to your keto diet.
-And it’s full of magnesium and vitamin E – an antioxidant that Healthline reports has lots of benefits including slowing the aging process of your cells.
+And it’s full of magnesium and vitamin E – an antioxidant that has been reported to have lots of benefits including slowing the aging process of your cells.

 But, keep in mind that sunflower seeds (really all nuts and seeds) do contain natural carbs, so enjoy sunflower seed butter in moderation.
 My delicious sunflower seed butter has 1.24 grams of net carbs per each 2 tablespoon serving.